Codeception/Codeception/docs/modules/Selenium2.md

 Checks element visibility.
 Fails if element exists but is invisible to user.
-Eiter CSS or XPath can be used.
+Either CSS or XPath can be used.

  * param $selector